-The Sustainability Faculty Learning Community, a project of the Sustainability Committee, is pleased to announce that we are accepting applications for the second cohort of faculty and staff to join the existing multidisciplinary faculty network to engage in a yearlong exploration of sustainability, the scholarship of teaching, collaboration, and community building.
-This program is open to academic and professional faculty.
+The Sustainability Faculty Learning Community, a project of the Sustainability Committee, anticipates that in the summer of 2020, we will be accepting applications for SUNY New Paltz's fifth cohort of academic and professional faculty to join the existing multidisciplinary faculty network.
+Sustainability Faculty Fellows engage in a year-long exploration of sustainability, the scholarship of teaching, collaboration, and community building.
 It is funded by the Office of the Provost, the Office of Campus Sustainability, the Sustainability Committee, and Campus Auxiliary Services.

 Program Elements – The cornerstone of the fellowship will be a 2-day retreat, on January 13-14, 2020, when fellows will participate in an immersive training program led by Dr. Deborah Rowe, a nationally-acclaimed sustainability education scholar and instructor.
 Dr. Rowe will lead the first day’s activities on campus and SUNY New Paltz’s own faculty and staff will lead the second day.
 During the retreat, fellows will have the opportunity to learn sustainability principles as well as techniques for bringing those fundamentals to their own particular disciplines, classes, and programs.

 Fellows will also meet for two on-campus meetings in the fall semester and two meetings in the spring semester and be expected, by the end of the yearlong fellowship, to present plans for integrating sustainability into a current or future course (including a new or revised syllabus) or program on one of the two study days in May.
-There is a stipend of $250 to be provided to each fellow upon completion of the program.
+A stipend of $250 will be granted to each fellow upon completion of the program.

 The Sustainability Faculty Learning Community, in partnership with the Faculty Development Center, will organize sustainability programs and workshops open to all fellows and the extended campus community.